-Shock happens when there's insufficient circulation of oxygen in your body.
+Shock happens when there is insufficient circulation of oxygen in your body.
 The lack of oxygen causes your vital organs and tissues to shut down.
 It typically occurs when your blood pressure falls to a very low level, either from reduced cardiac output, or from reduced effective circulating blood volume.
-As your blood pressure falls, your brain and other organs don't get enough blood or oxygen to function, and they begin to fail.
+As your blood pressure falls, your brain and other organs do not get enough blood or oxygen to function, and they begin to fail.
 Shock can arise from a number of causes.
 It is a life-threatening medical emergency and must be treated early to avoid serious complications and even death.

 Signs and Symptoms